shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ## Getting familiar with the configuration files

-Use the Pipeline Configuration List in Shotgun to locate where the Pipeline Configuration is stored for the project you’re working with.
+Use the pipeline configuration List in Shotgun to locate where the pipeline configuration is stored for the project you’re working with.
 If you know where it’s stored, you can skip to **Step 5**.

-Finding the Pipeline Configuration
+## Finding the pipeline configuration

 **Step 1:** Open the **Shotgun Site** that manages the project you will be using for this exercise.